Karen Bohm Barker, M.F.A.

 Professor of Theatre and Speech

 B.A. in Psychology, Greenville College

-Professor Barker’s professional acting credits include national radio (Moody Broadcasting Network), major conferences (Genesis and RCA One Thing), and Taproot (Wash.), Saltworks (Pa.) and Eastcheap (Ia.) theatre companies.
-Her theatre work also includes serving as dramaturg for the new script "Unjustifiable Acts" on the Goodman Theatre's studio stage and as stage manager at the Will Geer Theatricum Botanicum in CA. In 2003, she and Jeff Barker, her husband, both were recognized by the Kennedy Center American College Theatre Festival for exceptional service to theatre in our seven-state region.
+Professor Barker’s professional acting credits include national radio (Moody Broadcasting Network), major conferences (Genesis and RCA One Thing), and Taproot (Washington), Saltworks (Pennsylvania) and Eastcheap (Iowa) theatre companies.
+Her theatre work also includes serving as dramaturg for the new script "Unjustifiable Acts" on the Goodman Theatre's studio stage and as stage manager at the Will Geer Theatricum Botanicum in California.
+In 2003, she and Jeff Barker, her husband, both were recognized by the Kennedy Center American College Theatre Festival for exceptional service to theatre in our seven-state region.
 The Barkers perform regularly at theatre conferences.
 They also lead seminars on incorporating drama into worship.

 - Theatre Production Ensemble

-Theatre Production Ensemble This course is designed to provide students with practical experience in the many facets of theatre production.
+Theatre Production Ensemble (1/2 credit) This course is designed to provide students with practical experience in the many facets of theatre production.
 Course members audition and interview for performance and production staff positions.
-Course may be repeated.
-(1/2 credit)

 - Public Speaking